 Fig. 1.
 Schematic diagram which shows a sketch of DCM-II head and the experimental setup that was used to vary the IOP during the nanoindentation process.
 The cornea was placed at the same level as the pressure sensor and zero pressure level.
 The DCM-II head consists of coil/magnet assembly, capacitance gauge, leaf spring and oscillation transducer (with permission form KLA Instruments Group).
-Coil/magnet assembly generates controlled forces by using electromagnetic system.
-Capacitance gauge is used for sensing displacement.
+The coil/magnet assembly generates controlled forces by using an electromagnetic system.
+The capacitance gauge is used for sensing displacement.
 Leaf springs are used to secure the indentation column for stability and maximum lateral stiffness.
 All of the testing was conducted in a closed compartment to minimise any external mechanical vibrations.

 The elastic modulus was calculated using Equation 1.